Herbalista’s Grow A Row Program is dedicated to building Atlanta’s herbal infrastructure.

-The Grow a Row Program began in 2014 as a way to not only help us source affordable herbs for our free clinic, but to nurture an herb growing scene right here in Atlanta!
+The Grow a Row Program began in 2015 as a way to not only help us source affordable herbs for our free clinics, but to nurture an herb growing scene right here in Atlanta.
 We offer agro-education and herbalistic opportunity, sowing the seeds for a more resilient city.
-We welcome farmers, schools, and individuals!
+We welcome farmers, schools, and individuals.

 Main Info Packet